palaniraja/palaniraja.github.com/hugo/content/posts/add-syntax-highlight-to-bitbucket.md

 They closed the ticket now - _like last week_!
 But the issue they linked is a ticket that adds syntax highlight to diffs not for viewing source files.
 Anyway, I still do not see syntax highlights on our repo for `.kt` files.

 And it is frustrating to stop and share multiple windows during Microsoft Teams/Slack sessions.
 I prefer to share one browser window so I can simply open another repo in another tab instead of doing a _stop and start sharing_ routine after switching it to a new repo with Android Studio.
-Also I do need to wait for Gradle sync or resolving errors.
+Also I do not need to wait for Gradle sync or resolve errors.

 I initially thought I could use [highlight.js](https://github.com/highlightjs/highlight.js) to add syntax highlighting.
 But digging a little deeper I found that Bitbucket uses [Monaco-editor](https://github.com/microsoft/monaco-editor) as their editor/viewer for source code.